geonyeong-park/geonyeong-park.github.io/index.md

 ## About Me

 I am a third-year Ph.D. student in Bio and Brain Engineering (BBE) at KAIST, with a strong desire to become a tech-based leader in AI.
 Fortunately co-advised by Prof. [Jong Chul Ye](https://bispl.weebly.com/) and Prof. [Sang Wan Lee](https://aibrain.kaist.ac.kr/).
 Completed M.S. in BBE at KAIST, advised by Prof. Sang Wan Lee.

-I am especially interested in bridging the gap between human perception and AI models, primarily focusing on improving AI generalization.
-In particular, my recent research focuses on (**1**) developing **adaptation** algorithms that distill and compose essential prior knowledge from foundational models, (**2**) ensuring **fairness & robustness** in the face of distribution shifts, and (**3**) refining the **alignment** across multiple modalities in generative models.
+I am especially interested in (**a**) improving the learning of representations, and (**b**) leveraging these intermediate representations for controlling AI systems.
+My recent research focuses on controlling the diffusion generative process by exploiting latent representations or denoised estimates, with the goal of improving the conditional diffusion sampling and multi-modal alignment.
+Additionally, I am interested in developing robust representations to handle various distribution shifts.

 ## Research Interests

 - **Generative models:** Diffusion models and their applications.
 (Editing, Inverse imaging, etc)
 - **Multi-modal learning:** Text, Image, Video, 3D, etc.
-- **Attention mechanism:** Modern transformer and its connection to associative memory models.
-- **Fair & robust learning:** Adversarial vulnerability, Debiasing, Transfer learning.
+- **Robust representation learning:** Adversarial vulnerability, Debiasing, Transfer learning.

 ## News